fivexl/website/content/case-studies/clearway-health-case-study/index.md

 FivexL implements Organizational Units (OUs) to group accounts with similar or related functions to apply common policies, share common resources, or provision and manage common resources.

 **Logs Archive Account**
-All logs are replicated and stored in an immutable log storage setup, ensuring they cannot be altered or deleted, and no one has access by default.This is important for startups to ensure compliance and maintain a reliable audit trail.
+All access and security logs are replicated and stored in an immutable log storage setup, ensuring they cannot be altered or deleted, and no one has access to this account by default.This is important for startups to ensure compliance and maintain a reliable audit trail.
 {{</ case_study/column >}}
 {{< case_study/column >}}
 **Security Tooling Account**